• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 When a Claimant Dies: A 60-Second Seminar in Workers’ Compensation Claims Handling

-July 17, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+July 17, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 There are times in the middle of a work comp case where the claimant unexpectedly passes away.
 Upon receipt of such news the claims administrator must complete several important tasks.
 The purpose of today’s blog is to explain the actions that must occur following news of a claimant’s death, regardless of the cause.
 The following tasks are to be accomplished immediately: